-As well as being designed to provide safe and efficient parking and loading spaces, parking areas should be attractive, pleasant, public open spaces that add to urban amenity.
+As well as being designed to provide safe and efficient pParking and loading spaces, parking areas should be can provide safe, efficient, attractive, accessible and pleasant, public open spaces that add to urban amenity.
 Parking areas should be safe and convenient for pedestrians to move around, with direct links to surrounding buildings and footpaths.

 Many activities are serviced by vehicles that deliver or collect goods and materials.

 Loading facilities need to be available to support business activities but should not compromise safety or traffic flow.

-Cycling for transport is encouraged due to the multiple benefits from greater use of active transport for individuals and the community.
+Cycling for transport is encouraged due to the multiple benefits from greater use of active transport for individuals and the community and is enabled by the provision of suitable parking.
 Cycle parking is one method that can encourage travel by cycle.
 Major parking areas that service key destinations may also include public transportation facilities such as bus stops.